ryderdamen/DiscoverTab/readme.md

-# WanderTab
+# DiscoverTab
-A simple, map-based, new tab extension for Google Chrome.
+A simple, map-based, new tab extension for Google Chrome, with customizable options.

-## TODO
-* Add in tracking
-* Build out options page
+* Cities JSON received from [this repository.](https://gist.github.com/Miserlou/c5cd8364bf9b2420bb29)